Palate

 A Las Vegas option for schedule-led plans, not a trophy booking

 That distinction matters when comparing it with other Las Vegas dining options.
 Esther's Kitchen, Ada's Food + Wine, Main St. Provisions, Makers & Finders, Holsteins Downtown may each be considered as alternative plans, depending on what a diner is looking for.
-Palate makes the most sense when the verified schedule and smart-casual dress code are enough to support the plan.
+Palate makes the most sense when the schedule and smart-casual dress code are enough to support the plan.

 Who should choose it over other Las Vegas options